 If you signed up for cloud infrastructure because you don’t want to run your own servers or hire technicians, then the news that you need to monitor that infrastructure might be an unwelcome revelation.
 It would be tragic if you were expected to buy servers and hire IT staff just to monitor the IT assets that you subscribe to on the Cloud.
 However, there are plenty of cloud-based services that will help you to monitor your cloud-based system.
 You still don’t need to start up an in-house IT section.

-Here is our list of the six best cloud infrastructure monitoring tools:
+Here is our list of the eight best cloud infrastructure monitoring tools:

 - Pingdom (FREE TRIAL) A website availability and response time tester that launches status checks from 100 locations around the world.